WKXW: New Jersey-centric branding

-The station has strongly branded its New Jersey-ness, with its announcers frequently self-identifying "New Jersey 101.5" and with its bumper message intoning "Not New York.
+The station strongly brands its New Jersey identity with its bumper messages intoning "Not New York.
 Not Philadelphia.
-Proud to be New Jersey!", as well as its branded New Jersey Fast Traffic and New Jersey Instant Weather.
-The New Jersey-centric nature of the station is emphasized in the traffic reports, in that they refer to traffic direction on bridges and tunnels as "entering New Jersey" or "leaving New Jersey" instead of the more traditional designations of "into the city/inbound" or "out of the city/outbound".
-As well, current temperatures of different samples of towns in New Jersey are given after the weather reports.
-Despite the station's branding, the 101.5 signal does not reach the majority of Cape May, Salem and Sussex Counties while the signal's coverage of Atlantic, Bergen, Cumberland and Hudson Counties is poor at best, though digital streaming options do allow full-state and even out-of-state reach of the station through other means.
+Proud to be New Jersey!"
+It calls its traffic reports New Jersey Fast Traffic and weather forecasts are New Jersey Instant Weather.
+In reporting traffic, the station refers to traffic direction on bridges and tunnels as "entering New Jersey" or "leaving New Jersey" instead of the more traditional designations of "into the city/inbound" or "out of the city/outbound".

-Ratings

-The way WKXW has been able to maintain a strong listener base can be attributed to several factors, including:

-Radio stations in New York City and Philadelphia tend to only mention New Jersey issues, news, politics, etc. in short regional rundowns outside of the most high-profile stories, if at all (for instance, state weather is mentioned by some New York and Philadelphia stations under the vague terms "The Beaches" or "The Jersey Shore" without delineation of location for those observations).
-For decades the station was the highest rated FM Talk station measured, according to Arbitron/Nielsen Media.
+Current temperatures of different towns in New Jersey are given after the weather reports.

+Despite the station's branding, the 101.5 signal does not reach some parts of the state.
+Most of Cape May, Salem and Sussex Counties are outside the station's signal.
+Coverage of Atlantic, Bergen, Cumberland and Hudson Counties is spotty at best.
+Listeners in New Jersey not in the signal range and even out-of-state listeners can hear the station via streaming.